 - September to December: This is typically hatching season, therefore those volunteering from July through to December will be involved with patrolling the beaches at night, turtle egg collection, observing nesting and releasing turtle hatchlings.

-However, there’s plenty of activities to be done on the project year-round, including beach clean-up campaigns, construction or repair of park facilities and hatcheries, organizing community projects and assisting the veterinarian on his monthly visit to check and monitor the adult turtles.
+There are plenty of activities to be done on the project year-round, including beach and mangrove clean-up campaigns, construction or repair of park facilities and hatcheries, organising community projects and creating signs to put around the community to better educate the public and assisting the veterinarian on his monthly visit to check and monitor the adult turtles.

 This project is perfect for volunteers that are not afraid to get stuck in and get their hands dirty.
 Keep in mind that while speaking Spanish is not a requirement, typically staff at the local placement speak limited English.
 The hostel manager is fluent in English and the field manager will visit and provide a cell phone to use to stay in touch.